tiffanywalker22/atlas-react-state-intro/README.md

 - Create a context provider in the App component that tracks enrolled courses.
 - When a user clicks the enroll button, that course should be added to the enrolled courses in the context.
-- Enrolled courses shouls show in the class schedule table
+- Enrolled courses shoulds show in the class schedule table

 #### Drop Course